stevejobws/HINGRL/README.md

 2. To predict drug-disease associations by HINGRL, run
   - python HINGRL.py -d 1 -f 10
   - -d is dataset selection, which B-Dataset is represented as 1 and F-Dataset is represented as 2. -f is fold number of cross-validation, and its default is 10.
-3. To tune the hyperparameters of each machine learning classifier, as follwing:
+3. How to tune the hyperparameters of each machine learning classifier, we give examples of scripts for each classifier, as shown below.
+Besides, we present the hyperparameters of all classifiers for HINGRL in Table 1.
 4. Random Forest Classifier
   - python HINGRL.py -d 1 -f 10 -n 999
   - -d and -f as described above, -n is the number of tree of RandomForestClassifier, and its default is 999.